pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/0_introduction_to_flutterfire_and_firestore/instructions.md

 ```

 Additionally, you will notice 2 packages are added for you:
-1. [`firebase_auth`](https://pub.dev/packages/firebase_auth): to help us identify each user as we will use that in building the app.
+1. [`firebase_auth`](https://pub.dev/packages/firebase_auth): to help you uniquely identify each user as we will use that in building the app.
 2. [`provider`](https://pub.dev/packages/provider): to help in state management and decoupling database logic from the UI.

 ## Create a Firebase project

-To link any app with Firebase, we need to get project configurations.
+To link any app with Firebase, you need to get project configurations.
-But first, we need to have a Firebase project.
+But first, you need to have a Firebase project.
 To create a Firebase project, follow these steps:

 1. You need to have a Gmail account.